-Two post-doctoral positions are available starting October 1st or soon thereafter at the Center for Informatics and Computational Science (CICS) at the University of Notre Dame announces interest in receiving applications for CICS Postdoctoral Fellowships in research at the interface of information sciences and scientific computing.
-The research efforts at CICS center around the development of innovative machine learning techniques as applied to predictive modeling of complex systems in engineering and the sciences.
+The Center for Informatics and Computational Science (https://cics.nd.edu/) at the University of Notre Dame announces interest in receiving applications for CICS Postdoctoral Fellowships in research at the interface of information sciences and scientific computing.
+The research efforts at CICS center around the development of innovative machine and deep learning techniques as applied to predictive modeling of complex systems in engineering and the sciences.
 The goals of the program are to enhance research at CICS and to build a community of post-doctoral scholars in support of its research, education and outreach missions.

-Project Description: While a direct transfer and application of machine learning tools to data generated by physics/chemistry simulations and experiments has already produced promising results, it is becoming more and more apparent that in order to provide further breakthroughs a synergistic environment should be developed.
-The challenge to address is how one can integrate physical/chemical laws, which provide a potentially infinite source of data and encode invariances and symmetries that govern the behavior of physical systems, with the undisputed ability of un/semi/supervised learning tools for extracting patterns, learning relationships and effecting dimensionality reduction.
+While a direct transfer and application of machine learning tools to data generated by physics/ chemistry/biology simulations and experiments has already produced promising results, it is becoming more and more apparent that in order to provide further breakthroughs a synergistic environment should be developed.
+The challenge to address is how one can integrate physical/chemical laws, which provide a potentially infinite source of data and encode invariances and symmetries that govern the behavior of physical/biological systems, with the undisputed ability of un-, semi-supervised learning tools for extracting patterns, learning relationships and effecting dimensionality reduction.
 Significant interests are also in Bayesian learning of physical laws from limited observations, development of generative coarse-grained models in physics, chemistry and biology, learning the dynamical evolution of complex systems under uncertainties and other.

 Candidates should have a Ph.D. by the time of appointment in Computer Science/Informatics, Computational Mathematics or Statistics or any Engineering/Science discipline.